abdusabri/bit-docs/content/docs/authentication-issues.md

 next: troubleshooting-isolating.html
 ---

-There are several things you can do if you encountered `fatal: permission to scope <scopename> was denied` error message.
+There are several things you can do if you encountered `fatal: permission to Collection <collectionname> was denied` error message.

 ## Bitsrc.io account issues